Managing your Merchandise Plan and Open to Buy require you to manage different components depending on where you are in the process.

 Flow On Order to Receipts- Run this function to seed your Receipts with any On Order Actuals for the year.

-Generate Inventory from Receipts- Select this function before you start to forecast your sales, inventory goals or receipt flow.
+Generate Inventory- Select this function before you start to forecast your sales, inventory goals or receipt flow.
 This will be to ensure that you can view the impact your changes will have on other metrics.

 Gross Sales Ticket - Build Planyou can trend your sales based on the history and current trends.